frida/frida-website/_i18n/en/_posts/2021-09-03-frida-15-1-released.markdown

 generic and thus their exact memory layout is not known at compile time, or because they include a weak reference that has to be in-memory at all times.

-Frida had to implement both semantic and physical lowering in order to be able to call Swift functions.
+We had to implement both semantic and physical lowering in order to be able to call Swift functions.
 Physical lowering is implemented using JIT-compiled adapter functions (thanks to the `Arm64Writer` API) that does the necessary `SystemV`-`swiftcall` translation.
 Semantic lowering is implemented by utilizing